jackyzha0/jackyzha0.github.io/content/thoughts/digital signatures.md

 ---
-title: "Signed messages"
+title: "Digital signatures"
 date: 2022-06-15
 tags:
 - seed
 aliases:
-- signature
+- signed messages
 ---

 > Signatures are cryptographic functions that attest to the origin of a particular message.